LiisaNFT/PolkadotNFTPortfolioTracker/README.md

 sqd migration:generate
 sqd migration:apply

-# 6. Start the processors in separate terminals one at a time.
+# 6. Run all squids at the same time.
-sqd process:Moonbeam
-sqd process:Moonriver
-sqd process:Astar
-sqd process:AstarPSP
-sqd process:Enjin
-sqd process:Basilisk
+sqd run

 # 7. Start the GraphQL server by running in yet another terminal
 sqd serve